 Local brews across a variety of styles but the common theme is accessibility.
 From citrus-forward hazy IPAs to rich, robust black lagers, there’s something for just about any drinker.
-Plus, the brewery releases exciting limited edition offerings in colorful, artistic cans.
+Plus, the brewery releases exciting limited-edition offerings in colorful, artistic cans.

 Lost Coast Brewery

-Lost Coast is a foundational member of the craft beer scene in northern California.
+Lost Coast is a foundational member of the craft beer scene in Northern California.
 Founded in 1989 by Wendy Pound and Barbara Groom, Lost Coast Brewery has since expanded twice, reaching a capacity of a 120-barrel system.

-Now, based in Eureka, CA, Lost Coast is well known for its colorful, gripping label artwork and approachable beers.
+Now based in Eureka, CA, Lost Coast is well known for its colorful, gripping label artwork and approachable beers.
 Eschewing transient trends for stability, Groom focused on Lost Coast’s core offerings and has, as a result, risen to a prominent position in an industry historically dominated by men.